 - Veggie fritters

 You can make egg or chicken sandwiches the night before for lunch and put them in the fridge.
 These leak-proof lunch boxes for kids’ school lunches are super awesome.
+For warm lunches like noodles, pasta, nuggets, rice, etc, use thermos small lunch containers for kids who like to eat warm food.

 Is your child a picky eater? here are the tips you can try to help your picky eater eat.